About Phyllis Newhouse

 Additionally, XSI received inclusion in the Inc. 5000 list in 2013 and 2014, and has been recognized as one of Women’s Presidents’ Organization’s (WPO) 50 Fastest Growing Women-Owned Companies in the U.S. consecutively for the past seven years.

 Newhouse was recently elected to Sabre’s board of directors.
 She also serves as a board member for the Technology Association of Georgia (TAG), as well as on the board of Business Executives for National Security (BENS).
 She is also member of the WPO where she proudly serves on the Executive Board.
 Newhouse also serves on the Board of Directors of Girls Inc., a nonprofit organization that encourages all girls to be "Strong, Smart, and Bold."

-Newhouse has been featured in Entrepreneur, Inc., Atlanta Business Journal, Forbes, Yahoo Finance, NBS News, Bloomberg and more.
+Newhouse has been featured on Today, Entrepreneur, Inc., CNBC, Forbes, Yahoo Finance, Cheddar News, Bloomberg and more.
 She received her degree from John F. Kennedy University and currently resides in Atlanta, Georgia.
-For more information, please visit phyllisnewhouse.com.
+For more information, please visit phyllisnewhouse.com